-We ma 1A.
-Working with people: Assessing needs We maximise the effectiveness of people's care and treatment by assessing and reviewing their health, care, wellbeing, and communication needs with them Ref.
+We ma Working with people: Assessing need ment by assessing and reviewing their health, care Ref.
 Code What do we know about the quality and impact of social care practice?
 How do we know it?
-Our plans to maintain or improve practice service through our Financial Pathway Improvement Programme.
+Our plans to maintain or improve practice 4.5 Use of personal budgets and direct payment IR 7 Includes our documents outlining our service through our Financial Pathway Improvement Programme.
 Billing is an area that generates considerable manual processing and query handling.
-Improvements in this area are a key priority 1.5.
+Improvements in this area are a key priority Our direct payments team is being holstered to 1.5.
 Use of personal budgets and direct payment We aim to ensure that everyone in receipt of long-term community care receives a personal budget, ideally as a direct payment.
 The percentage of individuals in receipt of self- directed support and direct payments is higher in Leicestershire than amongst comparators.
 We endeavour to ensure Direct Payments are used appropriately, enabling people to choose support that works for them.
 We recently published simplified direct payment guides, developed with input from people with lived experience, aiming to ensure people have a clear understanding of direct payments and how to manage them to support informed decision making.
 IR 7 Includes our documents outlining our arrangements to offer and support people using direct payments.
 ASCOF 2023/24 shows the percentage of people in receipt of self-directed support was 97%, higher that the national average of 94%.
 The percentage of people in receipt of a direct payment was 34%, higher than the latest average of 26% for England.
 [Source: Performance Dashboard] For carers, at the end of 2023/24, 100% were in receipt of self-directed support.
 99.9% received Direct payments in 2023/24, above the national averages of 89% and 78%.
-[Source: Performance Dashboard] Our pilot survey of people receiving services[IR 2], (April-June 2023), asked 'ls there anything which would help you to feel more in control of your care and support?'
+[Source: Performance Dashboard] Our pilot survey of people receiving services [IR 2], (April-June 2023), asked 'ls there anything which would help you to feel more in control of your care and support?'
 65% of respondents said 'no' and 31% said 'yes'.
 Suggestions for improvement include increasing the flexibility and accessibility of services.
 Our direct payments team is being bolstered to provide effective support to staff, people who use direct payments and the Personal Assistant (PA) market.
 In addition, we are implementing a digital PA register, which will support people to choose how to spend their direct payment on support that works for them.
 The PA register was commissioned and developed with significant engagement with people who will use the service.
 Work will continue to diversify the direct payments market by increasing access to (PAs), through developing a comprehensive PA register and restructuring PA salary rates.